Canon 1Ds Mark III vs 30D

 One difference between the cameras concerns the presence of an on-board flash.
 The 30D has one, while the 1Ds Mark III does not.
 While the built-in flash of the 30D is not very powerful, it can at times be useful as a fill-in light.

 The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the 30D uses Compact Flash cards.
+The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 30D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Canon EOS 30D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.